NSW recorded no new locally acquired cases of COVID-19 and no new overseas-acquired cases in the 24 hours to 8pm last night.

 Ongoing investigations by NSW Health into the movements of the cases has so far identified 130 people as close contacts.
 All are self-isolating and none of these people have tested positive to date.

-Please check the NSW Health website regularly, as the health advice for venues may be updated.
+NSW Health website regularly, as the health advice for venues may be updated.

 NSW Health yesterday extended its stay-at-home restrictions for people in NSW who have been in Victoria since 4pm on Thursday 27 May for a further seven days.
 These measures are in line with Victoria's restrictions and will be reviewed by NSW Health on 10 June.